osscameroon/osscameroon-blog/content/authors/fanjups/_index.md

 As an app, I regularly update myself.

-I'm a Java Software Engineer working on Open Source and Non Open Source projects.
+I'm a Java Software Engineer working on Open Source and Non-Open Source projects.

 Open Source projects: